Arcuatula senhousia: Predators

 Predators of the Asian date mussel vary depending on the native fauna of the area.
-In the Swan River estuary of Western Australia, for example, predation occurs mainly by boring carnivorous gastropods such as Nassarius burchardi or Bedeva paivae, which drill through the mussel's thin shell.
-In Mission Bay in San Diego, however, the mussel's main predators include the yellowfin croaker, spotfin croaker, sargo, willet, and the marbled godwit (three fish and two bird species respectively).
-Other less significant predators include carnivorous gastropods (especially Pteropurpura festiva), crustaceans, echinoderms, fish, and diving ducks.
-Recent research has emphasized the importance of the predation of Arcuatula senhousia by native fauna as a means of reducing the negative effects of the invasive species on ecosystems.
+In the Swan River estuary, for example, predation occurs mainly by boring carnivorous gastropods such as Nassarius burchardi or Bedeva paivae, which drill through the mussel's thin shell.
+In Mission Bay in San Diego, however, the mussel's main predators include the yellowfin croaker, spotfin croaker, sargo, willet, and marbled godwit (three fish and two bird species, respectively).
+Other less-significant predators include carnivorous gastropods (especially Pteropurpura festiva), crustaceans, echinoderms, fish, and diving ducks.
+Recent research has emphasized the importance of the predation of A. senhousia by native fauna as a means of reducing the negative effects of the invasive species on ecosystems.

 Asian date mussels also face predation by humans.
 The mussel is gathered as food in China, as food for domestic organisms in Japan, Thailand, and India, as well as bait for fishing throughout Asia.
-There are currently no commercial or recreational uses for the mussel in the invaded areas.
-It has been suggested that harvesting the species might help reduce the effects of their invasion; however, there are a number of detrimental effects associated with benthic harvesting.
+Currently, no commercial or recreational uses exist for the mussel in the invaded areas.
+Harvesting the species might help reduce the effects of their invasion, but a number of detrimental effects are associated with benthic harvesting.